azsk/DevOpsKit/Contributing.md

         "Id": "FeatureName01",	// Id being used by framework internally
         "Description": "<Control Description here>",
         "ControlSeverity": "High",   // Defines the severity of control with values: Critical, High, Medium and Low
-        "Rationale":"<Control Rationale>", // Rationale behind the control
+        "Rationale": "<Control Rationale>", // Rationale behind the control
         "Automated" : "Yes",	// Possible values are: Yes, No
-        "Tags":["SDL"],		// Tags related to Control
+        "Tags": ["SDL"],		// Tags related to Control
         "Enabled": true,
-        "Recommendation":"<Recommendation To Fix Control>", // Steps to fix control using PowerShell Script or Portal Options or other manual steps
+        "Recommendation": "<Recommendation To Fix Control>", // Steps to fix control using PowerShell Script or Portal Options or other manual steps
         "MethodName": "<ControlMethodName>"		 // Name of method which will be called to evaluate control
       },
     ]